 Weddings are often elegant events, so you want your eyewear to meld with this aesthetic.
 Bold and bright colours are best saved for your holidays (or honeymoon) to follow.
 For the big day, consider rimless shades for the ultimate sleek look.
 Alternatively, narrow metallic frames can create a sense of cool sophistication.
 Consider rose gold for an ultra-classy yet feminine twist.

 What about white?
 If you’re a guest, you’ll know a white dress at a wedding is a major fashion faux pas.
 But when it comes to sunglasses feel free to make white your colour of choice.
+If you’re still searching for a wedding guest outfit, opt for a men or women’s pant tailored suit with a more breathable material.

 Don’t Forget About Lenses